mauroalberti/geocouche/README.md

 When using a point layer (already loaded in the TOC), plane and/or axis attitudes are defined via the fields storing their values (Fig. 3).
 If there is a selection, onmly selected features will be used.

+Depending if you want to plot planes, lines/axis of faults with slickenlines, you have to define accordingly the source fields for the various data type: for instance, for faults and slickenlines, you have to define plane dip direction and dip angle, and rake or (line trend, dip and movement sense).

+Remember that rake information takes precedence over (shadows) line trend/dip and optional movement sense, even if you want just to plot data as planes and lines, not just as faults with slickenlines.

 ![alt text](/help/ims/geocouche_bl_input_layer.png "Input from point layer interface")

 *Fig. 3.
 Input from point layer interface.*

+To plot faults, the movement sense or the fault rake must be also defined.
+Since the current (incorporated) version of apsg do not explicitly support pure transcurrent faults, pure left- or right-lateral movements are not treated, in the present plugin version.

+The movement sense may assume two values: "N" for normal faults, and "R" for reverse faults.

+The other option to define faults is by defining a field storing the rake values.
+The rake should follow the Aki and Richards (1980) convention:
+0° < rakes < 180° -> reverse movements
+0° > rakes > -180° -> normal movements

+When using rakes, slickenline trend and plunge does not need to be explicited.
+Moreover, when defined, rake values take priority above any defined trend-plunge and movement sense values (if present).

 **Input from text**